Young woman with messy bun holding bold 3D "10min" text, confident smirk, amber cinematic lighting

 You have a talking avatar running.
 Here is what to explore next:

-1. Add ElevenLabs voice to your avatar — Connect premium AI voices for production-quality speech with natural intonation
+1. Add ElevenLabs voice to your avatar — Connect a full ElevenLabs Conversational AI agent for production-quality, two-way speech

 2. Create your own brand mascot — Replace the default character with your brand's custom animated mascot